tHeStRyNg/tornado/README.md

 # Tornado

 ### Scope
-- Anonymous Non-Custodial Ethereum Privacy Solution
+- Anonymous Non-Custodial Ethereum Privacy Solution Deposit / Withdraw
 - Because Maintaining Financial Privacy is Essential to Preserve our Freedom.

 ## Building locally

 - Install [Node.js](https://nodejs.org) ``` version 14 ```
 - If you are using [nvm](https://github.com/creationix/nvm#installation) (recommended) running `nvm use` will automatically choose the right node version for you.
 - Install [Yarn](https://yarnpkg.com/en/docs/install)
 - Install dependencies: `yarn`
 - Copy the `.env.example` file to `.env`
 - Replace environment variables with your own personal.
 - Build the project to the `./dist/` folder with `yarn generate`.

 ## Development builds